renovatebot/renovate/docs/usage/self-hosted-configuration.md

 <!-- prettier-ignore -->
 !!! note
     You can't use these prefixes with the `detectHostRulesFromEnv` config option: `npm_config_`, `npm_lifecycle_`, `npm_package_`.
+    In addition, platform host rules will only be picked up when `matchHost` is supplied.

 ### npmjs registry token example